Editor’s note: The projected returns for Syfe Cash+ has been revised higher to 2.3% in September 2022.

-Cash+ was launched on 7 January 2021 as a way for Singaporeans to earn more on their savings.
+Cash+ was launched as a way for Singaporeans to earn more on their savings.
 As a cash management portfolio, it is invested in a combination of money market, enhanced liquidity and short-term bond funds managed by Lion Global Investors.

 Amidst the continued low interest rate environment and constant downward revisions of bank interest rates on savings accounts, Syfe Cash+ has provided investors an alternative to get a better return on their savings.
 Amongst its peers, Syfe Cash+ continues to be one of the highest yielding cash management offerings with an optimal mix of high quality bonds geared to maximize projected returns without taking excessive risks.

 In the first half of 2021, Syfe Cash+ performed better than its projected return of 1.5%, delivering an actual annualised return of 1.65% as of 30 June 2021.

 While several cash management solutions have recently revised the projected returns of their offerings, we are maintaining the projected returns of Syfe Cash+ at 1.5% p.a. for Q3 2021.

 Syfe Cash+ performance (as of 30 June 2021)

 The Cash+ portfolio has grown steadily in value since launch – giving investors the confidence and peace of mind that their spare cash is generating better returns for them while they sleep.

 In April, the portfolio experienced a small drawdown of 0.18% due to corporate bond exposures within the Short Duration Bond Fund.
 This was linked to a credit situation involving China Huarong after the company failed to release its 2020 financial results at the end of March.
 Investors worried about a potential default, precipitating a selloff in China Huarong’s bonds.